vacuumbeef/ringman/README.md

 Choosing file in the list will start playback of this file, for some sort of preview.
 To stop playback - press `Stop playback` button.
 To set ringtone with choosen audiofile press `Set ringtone` button.

+# Dependencies
+- yad
+- ffmpeg

 # Installation
-Download repository, make sure all the files are in the same directory and run ./install.sh
+Download or `git clone https://github.com/vacuumbeef/ringman` repository, make sure all the files are in the same directory and run `./install.sh` inside.